kontena/kontena/docs/references/kontena-yml-variables.md

 ### To

 Define what to do with the value.
-The default behavior is to set it to local environment using the variable name.
-You can also use another environment variable name or write the value to the Vault on Kontena Master.

 ```
   to:
-    env: MYSQL_USER # set to local env
-    vault: foo-mysql-user # also send to vault
+    vault: foo-mysql-user # send the value to vault with key name foo-mysql-user
 ```

 ### Conditionals